 Here are some of the steps we're taking to help keep our guests and staff safe:

-At the direction of the Department of Health for the City of St. Louis, it is mandatory for Zoo staff and guests ages 9 and above to wear masks/face coverings — which must cover nose and mouth — while visiting.
-Face coverings can help minimize virus transmission from asymptomatic individuals.
-Keeping our animal and veterinary care staff safe and protected is the best measure to keep our animals safe and at minimal risk of exposure to a virus that we know very little about.
+Masks/face coverings can help minimize virus transmission from asymptomatic individuals.
+Keeping our animal and veterinary care staff safe and protected is the best measure to keep our animals safe and at minimal risk of exposure to COVID-19 and other viruses.

 - Costume masks are not allowed.